Welcome to The Detroit Writing Room

 03.

-The Detroit Writing Room hosts a variety of events including book talks, writing workshops and open mic nights.
+The Detroit Writing Room hosts a variety of events including book talks, writing workshops and retreats.
 You can also work with us to customize a workshop for your business or organization.

 Each Wednesday, we shine a light on the talented writers who make up our vibrant Detroit Writing Room community.
 From aspiring novelists to seasoned poets and screenwriters, our members and coaches are working on an array of creative writing projects.